Customer Privacy Notice

 If you decide to visit our website, we may process website and app information, including information which may be deemed to be personal data.
 We will automatically collect information about your equipment browsing actions and patterns, which we may collect by cookies.

 You may only provide us with the personal data of another person if you have previously obtained that person’s consent to the processing of their personal data, have informed them of our identity as a data controller and of the nature of the processing taking place.
 Records must be retained by you as evidence of this consent and provided to us on request.

 Where we are processing your data based on your consent, you can withdraw this consent at any time.
 We provide simple ways of doing this where we can (e.g. cookie consent form, unsubscribe links in emails).
-In any instance you can ask for your consent to be withdrawn by contacting us by email at firstname.lastname@example.org or by phone or letter to our Customer Services team.
-Customer Service contact details are provided on our website and written communications.
+In any instance you can ask for your consent to be withdrawn by contacting us through the channels provided in the queries and concerns section below.

 How long do we keep your information?

 The actual length of time data is retained will depend on the purpose for which it was collected.
-In the case of Contact Information relating to an enquiry not resulting in any further agreement between us we will delete personal data six (6) months after the date of our last contact.
-For web shop purchases, we do not retain payment card details after completion of the payment transaction.
+For example, in the case of contact information relating to an enquiry not resulting in any further agreement between us we will delete personal data six (6) months after the date of our last contact.
+In the case of personal data from recorded calls, we will delete these calls after four (4) months.
+For online purchases, we do not retain payment card details after completion of the payment transaction.

 Who do we share your personal data with?